kennethkn/instagram-activities-wipe/README.md

 Disclaimer: This script is for educational purposes only.
 Use at your own risk.
 I am not responsible for any actions taken against your account by Instagram.

+Update 05/05/25:

+- You can now continue running the script after the rate limit has been reached.
+The script will automatically resume after it detects the rate limit has been lifted.
+- Combined into one script.

 Update 03/17/24:

 - I have noticed Instagram imposes rate limits on the number of actions you can perform in a given time period.
 The script will tell you if you have hit the rate limit, and if so, you can try running the script a few hours later.